RaafeK/Pandas-Python/README.md

 (1).
 For Videos, create static images.

 (2).
-For Images, we can use BBox-Label-Tool to label objects.
+For Images, we can use matlab Image Labeller to label objects.

 2. Create Annotation in Darknet Format